Away With The Steiners

 In order to enter Saudi Arabia (at any border entry point) visitors travelling with an eVisa also need:

-And if not; we would need to hook to the wifi (literally) at the visa office right there and apply for and receive an eVisa.
+It looked like we would need to hook to the WIFI (literally) at the visa office right there and apply for and receive an eVisa.

 The varied scenes of Saudi Arabia from village to city and beyond.